TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

       [Escape]
       cost: $$80  # use a $$ to escape the $ sign ($ is the only character that needs to be escaped)

-   Values from other sections can be fetched as well:
+   Values kutoka other sections can be fetched as well:

    .. code-block:: ini